chankrrn/WRO-FE-YBR/elec/elec_README.md

 Visual appearance
 ```

-The two sensors therefore solve different problems rather than duplicating one another.
+Therefore, the two sensors serve different purposes.
+This allows them to complement each other rather than duplicate the same function.

 ---

-## 6.3.2 Camera Field of View Development
+### 6.3.2 Camera Field of View Development

 The original lens provided a relatively narrow visible area.